jianyu-niu/jianyu-niu.github.io/_pages/about.md

 I am currently a research associate in the lab at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech), hosted by [Yinqian Zhang](https://yinqian.org/).
 I received my Ph.D. degree from the University of British Columbia in 2021, under the supervision of [Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).
 My research fields include blockchain, distributed system, TEE and computer networks.

 **Our research lab has multiple openings for Research Associate, Post-doctoral Researchers, Research/Software Engineers, Research Assistants, Research Interns.
-If you are interested in working with me or any directions of our lab, please drop me an an email for more information.**
+If you are interested in working with me or any directions of our lab, please drop me or Prof. Zhang an email for more information.**

 News
 ------